brianlow/garage/README.md

 ## Troubleshooting

-Use the `report` Particle cloud function to see latest measurements in the Particle Console
+* Use the `report` Particle cloud function to see latest measurements in the Particle Console
+* See measurement history at https://io.adafruit.com/brian22/dashboards/garage